C-Undritz/Boardgame-Bazaar/README.md

 ### OrderLineItem
 * Contains the information of each product and quantity of that product associated with each Order.

+<div align="right"><a href="#top">Contents Table</a></div>

 > # **SKELETON**

 # Wireframes
 There are some notable design changes against the original plan for the project and therefore the wireframes.
-These are discussed below and the wireframes updated during the project to reflect the design changes and for the implementation of new features are linked below.
+These are detailed below and the wireframes updated during the project to reflect the design changes and for the implementation of new features are linked below.

 [wireframes_v1.0](assets/readme/boardgame-bazaar_desktop-wireframes_v1.0.pdf)